telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 The values entered by the user. **Available only when the [editable.mode](#configuration-editable.mode) option is set to "incell".**

+##### e.preventDefault `Function`

+If invoked, prevents the save action.
+In "incell" [editable.mode](#configuration-editable.mode) the edited table cell will exit edit mode.
+In "inline" and "popup" edit modes, the edit form will remain open.

 #### Example - subscribe to the "save" event during initialization
     <div id="grid"></div>
     <script>